arsnl/peppy/README.md

     <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-yellow.svg" alt="License: MIT" /></a>
 </p>

-A brilliant collection of ESLint configurations that enforces strict, readable and modern code with developers happiness in mind.
+A brilliant collection of ESLint configurations that enforces strict, readable, and modern code with developers happiness in mind.

 ## Highlights